Recent Storm Damage Posts

 In a mall or store

-- Do not panic, watch for others.
-Move as quickly as possible to an interior bathroom, storage room, or other small enclosed area.
+- Do not panic; watch for others.
+Move as quickly as possible to an interior bathroom, storage room, or other small enclosed areas.
 Crouch face-down and protect your head with your arms.

 In a car or truck

 - Park the car safely, stay in the car with the seat belt on.
 Put your head down below the windows, cover your head.
-If you can safely get noticeably lower than the level of the roadway.
-Leave your car and lie in the area , covering your head with your hands, avoid seeking shelter under bridges.
+Suppose you can safely get noticeably lower than the level of the roadway.
+Leave your car and lie in the area, covering your head with your hands, avoid seeking shelter under bridges.